bhaaksema/guanaco-doc/index.md

 - **Guanaco does not support $\mathbf{HS}$, $\mathbf{HS}\leftrightarrow$, $\mathbf{CO}$ and $\mathbf{CO}\leftrightarrow$ for more than two premises.** This is not a problem, but is it inconvenient for the user, because it makes certain proofs somewhat longer.

-- **If used on small devices, Guanaco can only render short formulas.** Guanaco cannot break off lines, so longer formulas will be rendered off-screen.
-So if a device is particularly small (e.g. a smartphone), Guanaco is only useful for deriving relatively short formulas.
-On computers, this is less of a problem, since computer screens are significantly larger.
-But there are still many theorems that are too long on a computer too.
-For example, think about the theorem $p\to(p\to ... (p\to p))$, where $p$ occurs at least 1000 times.
-Guanaco cannot render it on a regular computer screen because it is way too large.
-But we do not believe that this is a limitation in practice.
-Formulas that are too long to render on a computer screen (like $p\to(p\to ... (p\to p)$) are often also too long to write down.
-And the syntactic proofs students make are always short enough so that they can write them down.
-Therefore, Guanaco can probably render all proofs that students would realistically make by hand.

 - **Guanaco only supports the bottom-up strategy.** As should be clear by now, there is no way in Guanaco to make proofs top-down.
 Sometimes making proofs top-down is desirable, and in those cases Guanaco might not be the best tool to use.

 - **Guanaco only spots the first mistake in hand written proofs bottom-up.** Therefore it cannot always be used to fix incorrect proofs (even though it can reliably be used as a proof checker).